Providing More Reliable, More Affordable and More Sustainable Energy to as Many People as Possible

 The most developed nations, in turn, will need to assist those who could be adversely affected by that transition, should for example their job disappear or the cost of this transition put them in energy poverty.

-In France, TotalEnergies Electricité et Gaz has set up a number of initiatives to combat fuel poverty and help customers reduce their energy consumption, and therefore their energy bills, including the launch of programs like “Conso Master”, “Rendez-Vous solidaire” for customers in vulnerable situations.
+In France, TotalEnergies Électricité et Gaz has set up a number of initiatives to combat fuel poverty and help customers reduce their energy consumption, and therefore their energy bill, including the launch of the “Tous acteurs” for the 2025-2026 winter season, “Zoom conso”, and the “Rendez-vous solidaire” initiatives for customers in vulnerable situations.

 More Energy, Less Emissions